blambeau/summaryse/README.md

 summarization operator on relations.
 See my {https://github.com/blambeau/alf alf} project.
 Array#summaryse is rubyiesque in mind and does not conform to a purely relational vision of summarization, though.

-# Contribute, Versioning and so on.

-As usual: the code is on {http://github.com/blambeau/summaryse github}, I follow {http://semver.org/ semantic versioning} (the public API is almost everything but implementation details, that is, the method name, its recognized arguments and the semantics of the returned value), etc.